The Phantom of the Opera (1986 musical): Act II

+Don Juan Triumphant premieres with Christine and Piangi singing the respective lead roles of Aminta and Don Juan.
+During Don Juan and Aminta's duet, Christine realises that the Phantom has somehow replaced Piangi ("Don Juan Triumphant/The Point of No Return").
+She calmly removes his mask, revealing his deformed face to the horrified audience.
+Exposed, the Phantom hurriedly drags Christine off the stage and back to his lair.
+Piangi's garrotted body is revealed backstage and the opera house plunges into chaos.
+An angry mob, vowing vengeance for the murders of Buquet and Piangi, search for the Phantom.
+Madame Giry tells Raoul how to find the Phantom's subterranean lair and warns him to keep his hand at the level of his eyes to avoid the magical lasso ("Down Once More/Track Down This Murderer").

+In the lair, the Phantom forces Christine to don a wedding dress.
+Raoul comes to the rescue but is ensnared in the Punjab lasso.
+The Phantom offers Christine an ultimatum: if she will stay with him, he will spare Raoul, but if she refuses, Raoul will die ("The Point of No Return Reprise").
+Christine tells the Phantom that he's not alone and kisses him.

+Having experienced both kindness and compassion for the first time, the Phantom frees Raoul.
+He also tells Christine that he loves her and she tearfully exits the lair with Raoul.
+As the angry search mob closes in, the Phantom huddles on his throne beneath his cloak.
+Meg is the first to enter the lair.
+She approaches the Phantom's throne and pulls away the cloak, finding only his mask ("Finale").

 Development

 Idea

 In 1984, Lloyd Webber contacted Cameron Mackintosh, the co-producer of Cats and Song and Dance, to propose a new musical.
-He was aiming for a romantic piece, and suggested Gaston Leroux's book The Phantom of the Opera as a basis.
+He was aiming for a romantic and tragic piece, and suggested Gaston Leroux's book The Phantom of the Opera as a basis.
 They screened both the 1925 Lon Chaney and the 1943 Claude Rains motion picture versions, but neither saw any effective way to make the leap from film to stage.
-Later, in New York, Lloyd Webber found a second-hand copy of the original, long-out-of-print Leroux novel, which supplied the necessary inspiration to develop a musical: said Lloyd Webber, "I was actually writing something else at the time, and I realised that the reason I was hung up was because I was trying to write a major romantic story, and I had been trying to do that ever since I started my career.
+Later Lloyd Webber found a second-hand copy of the original novel, which supplied the necessary inspiration to develop a musical: said Lloyd Webber, "I was actually writing something else at the time, and I realised that the reason I was hung up was because I was trying to write a major romantic story, and I had been trying to do that ever since I started my career.
 Then with the Phantom, it was there!"